iPeer Instructor Guide

 Decide on the timing of your student peer assessments

 However, it is also important to consider the possible implications on group dynamics of sharing negative feedback.
-You will need to be prepared to support students in pivoting in a positive manner.
+Please be prepared to support students in pivoting in a positive manner.

-If you plan to use student peer assessments summatively in the course, time the evaluation near the end of the group assignment, once all the major activities are complete.
-That timing will best let students evaluate the overall participation and contribution of peers and help you apply the outcomes towards grading, if you choose.
+If you plan to use student peer assessments summatively in the course—meaning that results will count towards student grades—time the evaluation near the end of the group assignment, once all major assignment activities are complete.
+These final peer assessments allow students to evaluate the overall participation and contribution of their peers, as well as help you apply the outcomes towards grading.

 Tips